the-human-colossus-foundation/oca-spec/docs/specification/README.md

 _Example 19.
 Code snippet for a Sensitive Overlay_

+#### Community Overlays

+Community overlays are task-specific objects which are integral part OCA Bundle.
+Defined by the community can be used to extend functionality of [OCA Bundle](#bundle).

+Community overlay needs to adhere to the OCA specification and MUST include [Mandatory attributes](#mandatory-attributes) and MAY include [Common attributes](#common-attributes) if necessary follwed by any overlay specific attributes.

 ### Bundle

 An OCA Bundle is a set of OCA objects which MUST included a `Capture Base` and MAY consist of any number of `Overlays`.
 An encoded cryptographic digest of the contained objects produces a